jmcook1186/biosnicar-py/tests/README.md

 The tests in ./tests are also run automatically as a Github action whenever a pull request is raised against the main branch of the BioSNICAR repository.
 This is to help contributors and the repo owners to determine whether a PR includes breaking changes.

 The tests are all defined in `test_snicar.py`.
-Fixtures (featires that are common to all tests) are defined in `conftest.py`.
+Fixtures (features that are common to all tests) are defined in `conftest.py`.
 To add, remove or refine the automated tests, update these files.
 It is strongly recommended that these files are not changed and instead any changed are raised as issues for discussion with the repo owners because of their importance for PR quality control.

 There are many tests included in `./tests` but they can be divided into two general categories: benchmarking and fuzzing.